-20 Abrigh
+20 Al

-Figure 4 Mission 66 maintenance yard, including current SRM offices co-located with Xanterra and Grand Canyon Association
+Figure 4 Mission 66 maintenance yard including current SRM offices co-located with Xanterra and Grand Canyon Association destroyed the original building, a picnic area.

-Alternative 2 - Construct New SRM Facility (Preferred Alternative)

-A new facility would be constructed to house SRM staff and functions adjacent to the Magistrate's Office.
-This site is a vacant, previously disturbed area once the location of the Babbitt Brothers Store, an employee pub, recreation center, and most recently, after fire destroyed the original building, a picnic area.
 The following further describes Alternative 2.

+Alternative 2 - Construct New SRM Facility near Magistrate's Office (Preferred Alternative) A new facility would be constructed to house SRM staff and functions adjacent to the Magistrate's Office.
+This site is a vacant, previously disturbed area once the location of the Babbitt Brothers Store, an employee pub, recreation center, and most recently, after fire